-Gathering a few herbs to use on your hair will surely save you a pretty penny compared to hundreds at the hairdressers.
+Gathering a few herbs on your hair will save you a pretty penny compared to hundreds at the hairdressers.
 The timeframe of these dyes is a plus as well.
 Many of them can wash out within a few weeks, so using herbs and natural dyes can help those trying to experiment.

 Keep in mind; different herbs will produce different results for each person.
-Depending on the amount you use and how you apply, your color may vary from someone else.
+Depending on the amount you use and how you apply it, your color may vary from someone else.
 While a hair dye made from sage may look a certain way on one person with brown hair, it may look slightly different on your blonder hair.
 Be cautious when dyeing your hair in any instance, as even if the color washes out, it will not be instant.